The Side Pull Tap… What Is It And Why Should We Care?

 Stick City Brewing pours from their side pull tap (photo courtesy Stick City)

 The side pull may not have hit the mainstream of Pennsylvania craft beer just yet.
 However, a few breweries have installed such handles as a part of their offerings.
-We recently spoke with three breweries that have implemented the side pull tap to learn more about the benefits of the handle.
+We recently spoke with two breweries who have implemented the side pull tap to learn more about the benefits of the handle.

 Stick City Brewing – Mars, PA